micmejia/bible-dump/NKJV/Joshua/Josh 13.md

 Gilead, and the border of the Geshurites and Maachathites, all Mount Hermon, and all Bashan as far as Salcah;

 ###### 12
-all the kingdom of Og in Bashan, who reigned in Ashtaroth and Edrei, who remained of the remnant of the giants; for Moses had [^d]defeated and [^e]cast out these.
+all the kingdom of Og in Bashan, who reigned in Ashtaroth and Edrei, who remained of the remnant of the giants; for Moses had defeated and cast out these.

 ###### 13
 Nevertheless the children of Israel did not drive out the Geshurites or the Maachathites, but the Geshurites and the Maachathites dwell among the Israelites until this day.

 ###### 14
-Only to the tribe of Levi he had given [^f]no inheritance; the sacrifices of the Lord God of Israel made by fire _are_ their inheritance, as He said to them. ## The Land of Reuben
+Only to the tribe of Levi he had given no inheritance; the sacrifices of the Lord God of Israel made by fire _are_ their inheritance, as He said to them. ## The Land of Reuben

 ###### 15
 And Moses had given to the tribe of the children of Reuben _an inheritance_ according to their families.